$\infty$-Dold-Kan correspondence via representation theory: infinity -Dold-Kan correspondence via representation theory

+\end{proposition} \begin{proof} The fact that $k_n^*$ is an equivalence was discussed above.
+Since the passage to the homotopy category preserves equivalences of $\infty$-categories, $\mathscr{A}$ is an equivalence and it is induced by \cref{ari$4.7$}.

+Even if we would expect the bottom arrow in the commutative diagram to be the equivalence in \cref{mainthm}, this is not sufficient: we need a slightly more complicated composition of functors which factors through the coherent Auslander-Reiten quiver (\cref{reprth}).
+Let us describe why.

+In \cite[Remark~3.24]{ariotta} Ariotta draws a diagram which describes the equivalence in his Theorem; look also at \cite[Remark~4.9]{ariotta}.
+Let us notice that such a diagram has the shape $M_n$ and that there are the same conditions of zero objects, commutativity and bicartesian squares which characterize the homotopy derivator $\Ho_{\mathcal{C}}^{M_n, ex}$ (\cref{constr:M_n}).
+Indeed

+Moreover, thanks to \cite[Example~4.3.2.4]{HTT} and the definition of (co)cartesian squares in \cite[Section~4.4.2]{HTT}, we can define bicartesian squares through Kan extensions and then, the coherent diagram we get by looking at $\Ho_{\mathcal{C}}(M_n)^{ex}$, is exactly Ariotta's diagram in \cite[Remark~3.24]{ariotta}.

 In \cref{reprth}, we saw that the equivalence of \cref{mainthm} factors through $\D^{M_n, ex}$ (\cref{thm:general}).
-In particular, if we take $\D$ to be the homotopy derivator $\Ho_{\mathcal{C}}$ we can also have the following commutative diagram
+In particular, if we take $\D$ to be the homotopy derivator $\Ho_{\mathcal{C}}$, we also have the following commutative diagram

 The embedding $i_n$ describes precisely the same objects as in \cite[Remark~3.24]{ariotta}.
-But if we substitute $G^n$ with $u_n^*\mathscr{A}$ in (\ref{Ho}), we don't get a commutative diagram anymore.
-This is because $u_n^*\mathscr{A}$ differs from $G^n$ by an autoequivalence of $\Ho_{\mathcal{C}}(M_n)^{ex}$.
-To explain better how to find this autoequivalence, we look at the particular case $n=3$.
+But, if we substitute $G^n$ with $u_n^*\mathscr{A}$ in (\ref{Ho}), we don't get a commutative diagram anymore.
+This is because $u_n^*\mathscr{A}$ differs from $G^n$ by an autoequivalence of $\Ho_{\mathcal{C}}(M_n)^{ex}$ which we define as follows.
+The map $j^n$, defined in \cref{cons:jn}, when $n=4$, gives the position of the bold objects in the diagram $M_4$, \cref{$n=4$}.
+From this embedding we get Ariotta's complex by composing with an autoequivalence $(b_n)^*$ which is a composition of shift functors $(f_n)^*$ and Auslander-Reiten translations $(t_n)^*$.
+We will prove this in \cref{egs:doldkan}, for $n=3$; for general $n$, the argument is analogous.
+In conclusion, the equivalence between \cref{mainthm} and \cref{ari$4.7$} is given by the following commutative diagram: